 There are many ways you can measure the success of a business.
 And while revenue growth is one of the main indicators that investors and the C-suite often look at, when it comes to turning a business into powerhouse brands like Google, Nike, and Instagram, there’s another important factor to consider: Brand equity.

-In the article below, we will give you an in-depth definition of what brand equity is and an easy guide to increasing brand equity in your own business.
+In the article below, we will give you an in-depth definition of what brand equity is and an we explore how to build brand equity for your business.

 What is brand equity?

 Brand equity can be defined as a brand’s perceived value according to its customers.

 If customers think positively about a brand based on their previous interaction with it, this is an example of positive brand equity.
 However, if a customer has an unpleasant interaction with your brand—whether it be the customer service they received or consistent technical difficulties with your product—they are less likely to use your business again and are also more likely to dissuade others from using your business if asked for their opinion.
 This is an example of negative brand equity.

 Take the above image of a Coca-Cola bottle for example.
 Chances are, if someone asked you about Coca-Cola, you could describe the color of the can, a memory you have drinking it, or where you’ve seen it advertised before.
 This is an example of the power of positive brand equity.

 Your brand equity can also be tied to many other metrics marketers and advertisers often look at when assessing the health of a business.
 These include: